UD-CISC374/jest-autograder/README.md

 This autograder is intended for use with assignments that use Jest, a test framework for typescript.

+This is a fork of a JavaScript Jest autograder, written by Phill Conrad.
-It borrows heavily from an [autograder written for Maven by Cole Bergmann](https://github.com/ucsb-gradescope-tools/maven-autograder), which in turn is based on earlier autograders by Phill Conrad.
+That borrows heavily from an [autograder written for Maven by Cole Bergmann](https://github.com/ucsb-gradescope-tools/maven-autograder), which in turn is based on earlier autograders by Phill Conrad.
+So this is a fork of a fork of a fork.

 # References